Correlation between the first-reaction time and the acquired boundary local time: Numerical results

 \subsection{Validation}

 Our Monte Carlo method is validated by comparing the correlation coefficients $C_q(\circ)$ obtained from simulations with the exact analytical expressions (\ref{eq:Cq_sphere_circ}, \ref{eq:Cq_disk_circ}) for uniform starting points inside the unit ball ($d=3$) or the unit disk ($d=2$).
-As shown in Fig. \ref{fig:corrtl_3d_1}, the numerical results (blue dots) exhibit excellent agreement with Eq. (\ref{eq:Cq_sphere_circ}) (orange curve) across a broad range of $q$, from $10^{-2}$ to $10^3$.
+As shown in Fig. \ref{fig:corrtl_3d_1}, the numerical results (blue dots) are in excellent agreement with Eq. (\ref{eq:Cq_sphere_circ}) (orange curve) across a broad range of $q$, from $10^{-2}$ to $10^3$.
 In the limit $q\to0$, one gets $C_q \to 1$, indicating that the FRT $\tau$ and the BLT $\ell_\tau$ become fully correlated.
 As $q$ increases, $C_q(\circ)$ decreases monotonically.
 In the large reactivity limit $q\to\infty$, a leading-order expansion of Eq. (\ref{eq:Cq_sphere_circ}) yields the asymptotic behavior $C_q(\circ) \propto 1/q$.
-The same behavior is observed for the unit disk as shown in Fig. \ref{fig:corrtl_2d_1}, where the simulation data match the exact solution given by Eq. (\ref{eq:Cq_disk_circ}).
+The same behavior is observed for the unit disk as shown in Fig. \ref{fig:corrtl_2d_1}, where the simulation data perfectly match the exact solution given by Eq. (\ref{eq:Cq_disk_circ}).

 Beyond the correlation coefficient itself, the joint histogram of $\tau$ and $\ell_\tau$ offers a more direct visual representation of their statistical coupling.
-Figure \ref{fig:corrtl_sphere} presents such joint histograms for uniform starting points inside the unit ball at different reactivities.
-Both axes are normalized by their mean values given by Eq. (\ref{eq:tau1_sphere_unif}) and Eq. (\ref{eq:ellmoment}), respectively.
-The marginal distributions of $\tau$ and $\ell_\tau$ exhibit similar exponential decay across all $q$.
+Figure \ref{fig:corrtl_sphere} presents such joint histograms in the case of uniform starting points inside the unit ball at different reactivities.
+The random variables $\tau$ and $\ell_\tau$ are normalized by their mean values given by Eq. (\ref{eq:tau1_sphere_unif}) and Eq. (\ref{eq:ellmoment}), respectively.
 For large $q$, the pairs $(\tau, \ell_\tau)$ are widely scattered, reflecting weak correlations.
 In turn, for smaller reactivity, pairs concentrate along a straight line $\ell_\tau / \langle \ell_\tau \rangle \approx \tau / \langle \tau \rangle$, indicating the strong linear relation between $\tau$ and $\ell_\tau$ anticipated from the limit $C_q \to 1$ as $q\to0$.
+In addition, we present the marginal distributions of $\tau$ and $\ell_\tau$ that exhibit similar exponential decay across all $q$.
+One sees that most random realizations of $(\tau, \ell_\tau)$ are concentrated near the lower bottom corner of each panel, i.e., in the region where $\tau/\langle\tau\rangle$ and $\ell_\tau/\langle \ell_\tau\rangle$ are of the order of $1$ (or smaller).